 Frequently Asked Questions (FAQ)

-What is the ideal temperature for bra mold processing with nylon 6?
+What is the optimal temperature for bra cup molding with nylon 6?

 For standard (unstabilized) nylon 6, the maximum safe molding temperature is approximately 170°C. Above this, thermo-oxidative degradation causes yellowing and brittleness.
 For heat-stabilized nylon 6 like D083 (with copper salt anti-yellowing agents), the safe working range extends to 200-220°C. The key is matching the temperature to the material's specific heat stabilizer system.